Education, News, and Information

 Our scissors are made hand by hand, step by step.
 One of the final steps in creating our masterpieces is the engraving of a serial number that is specific to your shear.
 This number is what helps track your scissor whenever it goes in to be serviced.
-This helps ensure that you get the same pair back.
+This ensures that you get the same pair back.

 You investment should be serviced by the right people.
 Once it is sharpened incorrectly and loses metal, there is no bringing that metal back.
 Mizutani sharpeners are either certified or authorized.
 Certified sharpeners undergo a stringent training program in the headquarters in Tokyo.
-Having your shears sharpened by a certified sharpener assures that your tool will be performing at its best for its lifetime.
-Factory Scissor Maintenance (a comprehensive service separate from everyday sharpening) in Japan is exclusive to Mizutani scissors.
-Our domestic sharpeners welcome shears of all brands for service.
+Having your shears sharpened by a certified or authorized sharpener assures that your tool will be performing at its best for it’s lifetime.